jsay/geoInd/ReproPaper.md

     4: glm.fit: fitted probabilities numerically 0 or 1 occurred
     5: glm.fit: fitted probabilities numerically 0 or 1 occurred

 Then, we compute the same Chi-square statistics for all the OGAMs with the function `resume`.
-They are also reported in Table XX in the Working Paper.
+They are also reported in Table 1 (p.22) in the Working Paper.
 Recall that the estimated models can be downloaded from <https://data.inra.fr/geoInd/gamod.Rda>.

 ```R
 load("Inter/gamod.Rda")